gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ### Compose a Commit

 1. Open the Commit Graph.
-2. Select a WIP row.
+2. Select a Working Changes row.
 3. Open the details panel.
 4. Switch to Compose mode.
 5. Review proposed commit groupings.